 When brainstorming weekday plans, watching others mow a lawn is probably not the first idea that comes to mind.
 There is a greater sense of entertainment value, however, when those doing the mowing are flocks of adorable goats.
-From May 3 to May 10, you can watch a herd of nearly 150 goats feed on a couple acres of grass surrounding their Woodway ponds!
+From May 4 to May 14 or so, you can watch a herd of nearly 150 goats feed on a couple acres of grass surrounding off the wildflower trail!
 [Featured image: @rent_a_ruminant_texas]

-Over the week in May, the Houston Arboretum is outsourcing their landscaping detail for the overgrowth around their pair of Woodway ponds.
+Over the week in May, the Houston Arboretum is outsourcing their landscaping detail for a 2.5 area near the wildflower trail.
 Rent-A-Ruminant Texas is a company that provides eco-friendly vegetation management by unleashing a herd of goats on a particularly grassy area.

 “Goats can go places where it is unsafe or unsuitable for humans and heavy machinery,” the company writes on their website.
 “They are also used to preserve existing trees or other established features you’d like to maintain, while removing invasive and unwelcome vegetation that you despise. ”